nycmeshnet/meshdb/README.md

 If you have a database, great, go nuts.
 If you don't, you can use `docker-compose`.

-> [!WARNING]
-> You will need to remove the traefik config from the network block.

 ```sh
 docker-compose up -d postgres pelias redis
 ```